wygulmage/xmobar/readme.md

 ### `Wireless Interface Args RefreshRate`

-- Aliases to the interface name with the suffix "wi": thus, `Wirelss "wlan0" []` can be used as `%wlan0wi%`
+- Aliases to the interface name with the suffix "wi": thus, `Wireless "wlan0" []` can be used as `%wlan0wi%`
 - Args: default monitor arguments
 - Variables that can be used with the `-t`/`--template` argument: